 1429 Queen Bee White Ostrich Cigar Box Purse

 These beautiful cigar box purses never seem to stick around too long and I’m always looking for white cigar boxes to keep them stocked!
 No two are ever exactly the same.
 This lovely, cream and rhinestone, up cycled, designer inspired, bee brooch has been attached to the middle of the white ostrich pattern.
 The white ostrich pattern has been decoupaged onto a white, wooden, Romeo y Julieta, Toro cigar box.
 Gold corner protectors and eight large cream “pearls” also grace the front of the cigar box purse- so pretty!
 The back of the cigar box has the original Romeo y Julieta black velvet.
 I flipped the cigar box so that the opening is now on the top and added a gold three ball lock for security.
 Eight gold purse feet have been added to the back and bottom for protection.
 Gold hardware has been attached to the sides so that you may add a strap that you already own.
 This makes these little cigar box purses of mine versatile in that they can be worn by the handle, over the shoulder or cross- body.
 I sell straps and gold and silver cross body chains too.
 The chain in the last photo is available, but not included.
 The inside has been lovingly lined with padded leopard fabric and boasts the original Romeo y Julieta labels on the inner lid.
-The handle is made up of gold, white, silver and crystal beads and a cream tassel.
-7 x 9.25 x 2.25″ THIS IS AN AUTHENTIC CIGAR BOX PURSE, SO SMALL FLAWS INFLICTED BY THE SMOKERS OF THE CIGARS ARE TO BE EXPECTED!
+The handle is made up of gold, white, silver, pearl and crystal beads and a cream tassel.
+7.75 x 9.5 x 2.25″ ** Please note that the one you will get is the bigger one on the right in the 1st pic with the large “pearl” in the center!
+THIS IS AN AUTHENTIC CIGAR BOX PURSE, SO SMALL FLAWS INFLICTED BY THE SMOKERS OF THE CIGARS ARE TO BE EXPECTED!
 Large flaws will be noted in the description.
 If you don’t like what you see, I can do custom cigar box purses and can include anything you like!- pictures of family members, pets, places- you name it!
 I always ship insured.
 Feel free to call me!
 813-655-8003 -Home Also please follow Humadorables by Susan on Facebook and Instagram. https://www.facebook.com/Humadorables/ https://www.instagram.com/humadorablesbysusan/

 Here is the link to purchase the chain.
 Use coupon code: SHIPCHAIN at check out to take shipping charges off of the chain when adding to a cigar box purse purchase and add in comments if you would like gold or silver. http://humadorablesbysusan.com/product/silver-gold-cross-body-chains/